© 2014 Shelly ʕ•ᴥ•ʔ . Licensed under CC-BY.

 Building on the success and insights of his first book, The Mystic Heart, Teasdale gives a compelling glimpse of the unique spiritual path he has followed, and how everyone can find their own internal monastery and bring spiritual practice into their busy lives.

 Click here for more Info or to Order this book.
+Also available in other formats.

 About the Author